Intacs / Ferrara Rings

 After the INTACS Procedure

 You may have the sensation of grittiness in your eyes for a few hours and perhaps a slight irritation for a day or two.
-Vision usually recovers rapidly when used for myopic correction.
-For Keratoconus, visual improvement takes longer and can take up to several months.
+For Keratoconus, visual improvement takes longer and can take up to several months and may still need contact lenses or glasses in order to see well.

 More about Intacs for Keratoconus?